Bayesian Network Structure Discovery Using Large Language Models

 \section{Abstract}

-Understanding probabilistic relationships among variables is crucial for analyzing complex systems.
-Traditional structure learning methods often require extensive observational data and incur high computational costs.
+Understanding probabilistic dependencies among variables is central to analyzing complex systems.
+Traditional structure learning methods often require extensive observational data or are limited by manual, error-prone incorporation of expert knowledge.
 Recent studies have explored using large language models (LLMs) for structure learning, but most treat LLMs as auxiliary tools for pre-processing or post-processing, leaving the core learning process data-driven.
-In this work, we propose a unified framework for Bayesian network structure discovery that places LLMs at the center, supporting both data-free and data-aware settings.
-In the data-free case, we introduce \textbf{PromptBN} to query LLMs with metadata and efficiently uncover valid probabilistic relationships.
-When observational data are available, we introduce \textbf{ReActBN}, which integrates the ReAct reasoning paradigm with structure scores such as the Bayesian Information Criterion (BIC) for iterative refinement.
-Unlike prior methods that offload refinement to external algorithms, our framework maintains the LLM actively in the loop throughout the discovery process.
-Experiments demonstrate that our method significantly outperforms both existing LLM-based approaches and traditional data-driven algorithms, particularly in the low- or no-data scenario.
-Code is publicly available at {\texttt{https://github.com/sherryzyh/prompt2bn}}.
+In this work, we introduce a unified framework for Bayesian network structure discovery that places LLMs at the center, supporting both data-free and data-aware settings.
+In the data-free regime, we introduce \textbf{PromptBN}, which leverages LLM reasoning over variable metadata to generate a complete directed acyclic graph (DAG) in a single call.
+PromptBN effectively enforces global consistency and acyclicity through dual validation, achieving constant $\mathcal{O}(1)$ query complexity.
+When observational data are available, we introduce \textbf{ReActBN} to further refine the initial graph.
+ReActBN combines statistical evidence with LLM by integrating a novel ReAct-style reasoning with configurable structure scores (e.g., Bayesian Information Criterion).
+Experiments demonstrate that our method outperforms prior data-only, LLM-only, and hybrid baselines, particularly in low- or no-data regimes and on out-of-distribution datasets.